 Electrical engineers design, develop and maintain electrical systems for buildings, transport systems and power distribution networks.

 Get involved with INWED 21

 Get involved with INWED 2021 across social media by using the hashtags #INWED21 and #EngineeringHeroes to share your engineering stories and photos.
-There’s even a selfie template here you can use to show your support.

 Take part in some of the hundreds of events happening throughout the day.

 Follow @INWED1919 on Twitter and Instagram to keep up to date with the day’s activities.

 Watch the Top 50 Women in Engineering Award ceremony.